raphael-proust/raphael-proust.github.io/code/gadt-gallery.md

 This allows to call `mem` and deal with potentially missing entries a single time, followed by multiple finds (without having to deal with option/error) in multiple branches of the code.

+## Packed fields

+EDIT NOTICE 2025-10-12: This section was added (after a reader's suggestion).

+[`packed_fields_gadt`](https://gist.github.com/chambart/a0382fb4d908a3e45744) uses GADT to safely store multiple values in a single OCaml integer.
+The GADT describes which bits of the integer are used for which of the values.

+You can use this technique to define a "record" of small integers and booleans in a much more compact way.

+## EzSudoku

+EDIT NOTICE 2025-10-12: This section was added (after a reader's suggestion).

+[EzSudoku](https://ocamlpro.com/blog/2017_04_01_ezsudoku/) is a quirky April's fool toy program where GADTs are used to encode the sudoku constraints.
+(Using 4×4 grids to avoid keep the example short.)

+The compiler can then check the validity of a grid.
+If you attempt to declare a grid that is not a valid solution.
+You get a very hard to read typing error message if you have try to declare an invalid solution.

+The compiler can also be made to solve partially filled-in grids.
+This is done by using the refutation case (`<pattern> -> .`) you can challenge the compiler to find a counter example where a pattern is actually possible.
+The compiler endeavours to find valid symbols for the wild-cards you have left in the partial grid.

 ## Call for suggestions

 If you know of some interesting examples of GADTs in OCaml libraries, let me know and I might include them.